-Use investigative reports to review Internet monitoring and analysis activity in an interactive way.
+Use investigative reports to analyze Internet activity in an interactive way.

-When you first open the Reporting > Investigative Reports page in the TRITON RiskVision manager, a high-level summary report is displayed.
+When you first open the Reporting > Investigative Reports page in the Web module of the TRITON Manager, a high-level summary report is displayed.

 By default, this initial view shows activity: